Skip to content

 MCP tools: both get tool definitions with your doc comments as descriptions.

-Function patternOpKindHTTPRoute example
+Function nameOpKindHTTPRoute example

-Named listListGET/api/workouts
+listListGET/api/workouts

-Named get_by_idGetByIdGET/api/workouts/:id
+get_by_idGetByIdGET/api/workouts/:id

-Named createCreatePOST/api/workouts
+createCreatePOST/api/workouts

-Named updateUpdatePUT/api/workouts/:id
+updateUpdatePUT/api/workouts/:id

-Named deleteDeleteDELETE/api/workouts/:id
+deleteDeleteDELETE/api/workouts/:id

 For custom functions, the module name becomes part of the route path.
 The function name is kebab-cased for the URL segment.